hpcaitech/ColossalAI-Examples/language/gpt/README.md

 You can modify it to use more tensor parallel, just with the general rules satisfied.
-In particular, `TENSOR_PARALLEL` should be a square number and cubic number for 2D and 3D, respectively, and `TENSOR_PARALELL / DEPTH` should be a square number for 2.5D.
+In particular, `TENSOR_PARALLEL` should be a square number and cubic number for 2D and 3D, respectively, and `TENSOR_PARALLEL / DEPTH` should be a square number for 2.5D.

 #### **Pipeline Parallel**